-The NSUF offers eight reactor facilities to users whose proposals are awarded access.
+The NSUF offers ten reactor facilities to users whose proposals are awarded access.
 Each of these reactors offer unique capabilities for researchers to explore basic and applied nuclear research.
-For a list of the technical point of contact for each facility, please click here.

 The Ohio State University Nuclear Reactor Laboratory (OSU-NRL) offers the unique capability of reactor irradiations in external large-experiment dry tubes for the OSU Research Reactor (OSURR).
 In the next-to-core position in which either a 6.5-in I.D. or a 9.5-in I.D. external dry tube can be located, irradiations can be performed in a neutron flux up to 1012 n/cm2/s.
 Among the possibilities for use are experiments involving instrumented, high-temperature irradiations of prototype instrumentation for next-generation reactors, sensors and sensor materials, and optical fibers designed for up to 1600 C. In addition to the external large-experiment dry tubes, the reactor also has two 2.5-in I.D. in-core dry tubes that also support instrumented experiments, but at ambient temperature.